 Not paying attention to balances – About 30 percent of your credit score is based on the amount of your debt, which includes the ratio of how much you owe on your credit lines divided by your total credit limit.
 If you have total credit lines of $40,000, and you have a total outstanding balance of $10,000, your credit utilization ratio is 25 percent ($10,000 divided by $40,000).
 If the ratio exceeds 30 percent, it can have a negative impact on your credit score.
+In situations where your credit score has taken a hit, you may want to look towards credit repair services, like those offered by the Velocifin Credit Company, to help you get back to the position you were in before.

 Closing accounts – Some people make it a habit to close paid-off credit cards.
 From a credit perspective, this can have a negative impact.
 A paid-off credit card is a positive contributor to your credit score even if you no longer use it because the available credit you have contributes to your credit utilization ratio.
 Closing the card lowers your available credit, increasing your credit utilization and potentially lowering your score.
+Sites like BankserUSA.org have some great advice about credit cards and choosing the best one for your lifestyle.

 Co-signing loans – This is an area where people are often too casual.
 They assume they are simply doing a good deed to help a friend or relative.
 But when you co-sign a loan, you are involved in that loan and it will be on your credit report until it is paid.
 If the primary borrower makes a late payment, this will impact your credit score.
 Should the loan go into default, this will also show up on your credit.